renaissance-publishing/renaissance/chapters/02-system-rules.md

 ### Armor and Armor Penetration

--   Armor and Armor Penetration: if the defender has Armor, subtract their (total) Armor Rating from the attack\\'s DV.
+-   Armor and Armor Penetration: if the defender has Armor, subtract their (total) Armor Rating from the attack's DV.
 However, if the attack has Armor Penetration (AP) -- usually because the weapon in use has armor penetration -- subtract the Armor Penetration from the Armor.
-Armor Penetration and Damage Values can\\'t be negative.
+Armor Penetration and Damage Values can't be negative.

     -   Damage inflicted is then: DV -- (Armor -- Armor Penetration)